OnyxSteel/nimdustry/README.md

 # Compiling

-1. Install the latest stable version of Nim.
+1. Install the latest stable version of Nim and Nimble. `~/.nimble/bin` must be on your PATH.
 2. `sudo apt install -y xorg-dev libgl1-mesa-dev` or equivalent packages
 3. `nimble build`
 4. `nake debug`